-His book on institutional syncretism, land tenure, and local governance in rural Senegal, The State Must Be Our Master of Fire: How Peasants Craft Culturally Sustainable Development in Senegal, University of California Press, 2004, won the 2005 Best Book Award from the African Politics Conference Group.
-His published work on creativity and institutional change, community development, democratization, local adaptation of property regimes, social capital, sustainable development, and grass-roots patterns of nation-building has appeared in edited volumes and venues such as the Theory and Society, Journal of Democracy, Journal of Modern African Studies, Cahiers d'Etudes Africaines, Electoral Studies, and African Economic History.
+Galvan's first book, on institutional syncretism, land tenure, and local governance in rural Senegal, The State Must Be Our Master of Fire: How Peasants Craft Culturally Sustainable Development in Senegal, (University of California Press, 2004), won the 2005 Best Book Award from the American Political Science Association African Politics Conference Group.
+His 2007 co-edited volume, Reconfiguring Institutions Across Time and Space: Syncretic Responses to Challenges of Political and Economic Transformation (Palgrave Macmillan), tracks similar grass-roots adaptations of state and economy across the developing world.

 Professor Galvan joined the University of Oregon International Studies and Political Science Departments in July 2001.
 In the first four years of his career he benefitted enormously from the camaraderie and mentorship of the University of Florida Political Science Department and African Studies Center, but the call to return home to the West Coast proved too strong to resist.
 He received his Ph.D. from the University of California, Berkeley in 1996 and his B.A. from Stanford University in 1987.